Emergent gravity in superplastic crystals: Introduction

 Typically in the models with emergent gravity the huge value of cosmological constant appears.
 The appearance of such a value is the content of the so - called cosmological constant problem.
 Namely, in the quantum field theory the vacuum fluctuations give the ultraviolet divergent contributions to the energy of vacuum.
 Taking into account the finite value of the ultraviolet cutoff (of the order of the Plank mass) we arrive at the value of the cosmological constant that is many orders of magnitude larger than its observed value \cite{Martin}.
 Calculation of the vacuum energy in quantum field theory may be found in \cite{Zeldovich}.
 Several scenarios that may, possibly, solve the cosmological constant problem have been proposed in the past (see, for example, \cite{Solution1,Solution2,Solution3,Solution4,Solution5,Solution6,Solution7,Solution8} and references therein).
 However, so far the complete solution has not been found.

-In the present paper we propose an alternative solution of the cosmological constant problem.
-We consider the emergent gravity scenario in the model of the superplastic crystal \cite{Kleinert1987,KlinkhamerVolovik2019}.
+In the present paper we consider the emergent gravity scenario in the model of the superplastic crystal \cite{Kleinert1987,KlinkhamerVolovik2019}.
 This scenario allows us to look at the Standard Model fermions as at the fermionic excitations in a superplastic crystal.
 The emergent torsion and curvature are caused by the dislocations and the disclinations.
 Their dynamics gives rise to the gravitational action.
 At low energies it may receive the form of the Einstein action of general relativity.
-The cosmological constant in this pattern appears as the trace component of vacuum stress - energy tensor.
-We demonstrate that if the background metric weakly depends on coordinates, the fermionic stress energy tensor may be defined in such a way that being integrated over the whole volume it is a topological invariant.
-It is not changed, when the system is modified smoothly.
-The cosmological constant, therefore, is robust to the smooth variation of the system.
-Assuming, that the observed world is a smooth modification of the world with vanishing vacuum energy, we obtain vanishing cosmological constant.
-On the technical side, we will use the Wigner - Weyl formalism \cite{1,2,berezin,6} adapted in \cite{Z2016_1,FZ2019,SZ2018,ZK2017,KZ2018} to the quantum field theory.
+On the technical side, we will use the Wigner - Weyl formalism \cite{1,2,berezin,6} adapted in \cite{Z2016_1,FZ2019,SZ2018,ZK2017,KZ2018,chernodub2017scale,zhang2020influence,zhang2019hall} to the quantum field theory.

+We discuss in the present paper, in particular, the topological invariants composed of the stress - energy tensor.
+The topological invariants in general reveal intimate relation between solid state systems and high energy physics \cite{zubkov2018momentum,zubkov2012momentum,volovik2017standard,zubkov2012momentum,zubkov2017topology}.
+They are relevant for description of various nondissipative transport effects including chiral separation effect \cite{zubkov2023effect}, chiral vortical effect \cite{abramchuk2018anatomy} and quantum Hall effect \cite{selch2025non}.
+In quark matter, where the interactions are essentially non - perturbative, various topological defects dominates dynamics \cite{bakker1999central,bakker2005standard}.
+Relation between relativitic quantum field theory and fermionic superfluids has been discussed, in particular, in \cite{volovik2013nambu,volovik2015scalar}.
+The two dimensional materials also reveal the intimate links with the relativistic quantum field theory \cite{katsnelson2013euler}.

 The paper is organized as follows.
 In Section \ref{elastic} we recall the description of emergent gravity in the superplastic crystals.
 In Section \ref{wigner} we describe the Wigner - Weyl calculus, which allows us to prove that the traceless components of the fermionic stress energy tensor are topological invariants.
 In Sect. \ref{concl} we end with the conclusions.